openHPI/TeachingTeamGuidelines/docs/02_curriculum-design.md

     - *Team Peer Assessments*: Peer assessments can can also be defined as team tasks.
 The teams are formed by the instructors with the support of a tool provided by the openHPI Team.
 If you're interested in employing a team assignment, please contact the openHPI team.

     - *Coding Exercises with Automated Grading*: coding exercises in almost any programming language can be assigned using the add-on tool [CodeOcean](https://github.com/openHPI/codeocean).
 Upon submitting the exercises, the points will be automatically reflected in openHPI platform.
 CodeOcean is an open source project offered by the openHPI team.
-If you want to employ CodeOcean exercises in your courses you will have to deploy and operate on your own servers.
+If you want to employ CodeOcean exercises in your courses, you will have to deploy and operate a CodeOcean instance on your own servers or contact the openHPI team.

     - *Custom Exercises*: Teaching teams can invent and integrate almost any kind of exercise using the platform's [LTI interface](http://www.imsglobal.org/lti/).